Cover Image © Chris Rollason

 During the weird year that was 2020, of course I didn’t get to play live at all , but I did get to record lots.
 A particular highlight was being invited to record a track with my friends Claire Moore and Simon Hale.
 We’ve known each other as friends for years and not only are they very lovely people, but having been involved in everything from James Bond soundtracks to Les Miserables, it goes without saying they are supremely talented.
 So I’m so pleased to be on a recording together with them.

-More recently, having initially recorded drums and percussion for their debut album ‘Deeper’, I’ve become a member of Oxford Indie band Jody & The Jerms.
-There has been lots of radio play from local stations to national ones like BBC 6 Music.
-During the past year we’ve been enjoying lots more recording towards a second album.
-It was certainly a highlight and an honour at the end of 2021, for us to be invited to perform a live session and interview for excellent broadcaster and DJ Janice Long on her BBC Radio Wales show.
+More recently, I’ve recorded drums and percussion on three albums and directed several music videos for Niall and Jody Jeger’s music project Jody & The Jerms.
+We’ve been in and out of several great studios with album three largely featuring Mark Gardener of RIDE at the controls at his excellent Oxfordshire studio OX4 Sound.
+There has been lots of national and international radio play including BBC 6 Music and also many live shows.
+It was certainly a highlight and an honour at the end of 2021, for us to be invited to perform what turned out sadly to be the very last live session for much loved broadcaster and DJ Janice Long on her BBC Radio show.
 We were so sad to hear of the loss of Janice Long on Christmas Day, just days after our session.
 She was a committed and passionate champion of new music (RIP Janice).

 Recommendations, kind words etc:

 “Nailed it!
-Alex Bridge had 2 days to learn the set and it was awesome.
+Bridgey had 2 days to learn the set and it was awesome.
 Thank you so much the crowd loved it!
 SUEY!”
 Ben Welbern, CASH.

-“A spirited set at Maverick Festival last night with amazing backing band Joe Wilkins, Paul Reynolds, Alex Bridge – & I couldn’t have been more inspired by band or audience…“ Amy McCarley.
+“A spirited set at Maverick Festival last night with amazing backing band Joe Wilkins, Paul Reynolds, Bridgey – & I couldn’t have been more inspired by band or audience…” Amy McCarley.

-“Thank you Alex for jumping in and smashing it, Top Player but Most of all top bloke.
-Until the next time… Cheers” John ‘Cat’ Catherall, Souled Out.
+“Thank you Bridgey for jumping in and smashing it, Top Player but Most of all top bloke.
+Until the next time… Cheers” John ‘Cat’ Catherall, Souled Out function band.

-“Sad day in one way in the Accrington Stanley camp yesterday: it was Alex Bridge’s last gig as a Stanley (at least for a while).
-Al has been part of the band since 1994 and he’s been a fantastic, creative and musical drummer and a great mate… I’d like to say: Alex, we salute you!
-Thanks for all the good times and the funny times…“ Dan O’Farrell, Accrington Stanley
+“Sad day in one way in the Accrington Stanley camp yesterday: it was Bridgey’s last gig as a Stanley (at least for a while).
+Bridgey has been part of the band since 1994 and he’s been a fantastic, creative and musical drummer and a great mate… I’d like to say: Bridgey, we salute you!
+Thanks for all the good times and the funny times…” Dan O’Farrell, Accrington Stanley

 or email *alexcbridge @ hotmail .com*